-The following article a was found in the Diocesan Archives concerning the dedication of St Mary’s .
+The following article a was found in the Diocesan Archives concerning the dedication on the 8th of September 1893.

 This charming little village, lying under the shadow of Creag Mhor, is in a fair way to be offering a new attraction and interest to the many members of our Church who so greatly frequent all the loveliest spots in Scotland during the summer months.

 The Rector of St Andrew’s Callander, under whose charge the Aberfoyle district is, has for many years sought for a suitable site, and though an opposing influence long thwarted this purpose, at last in the goodness of God’s mercy prayers and efforts have opened an effectual door.

 On Friday last under favouring skies, and with a large and interested gathering of people, the chief cornerstone of a new church, from a design by Mr G.A Millar, architect, Glasgow, was laid by Mrs Wiliam Kennedy, of Aberfoyle, whose husband had been chiefly instrumental in removing the difficulties in the way and securing the excellent site, which was well worth waiting for.

 Some eight years ago the mission was commenced amongst the quarriers at the slate quarries in the hills above the Clachan of Aberfoyle by the Rev. T.W.Hunter, of Callander, and his work had so prospered that it grew on the minds of all at the mission that they ought to have a place where God’s Name and Honour might rest.

 In these days when it is recognised that foundations to be strong must be laid upon the hearts and desires of the people; it is of interest to note that the impulse to build this church has come from the men who work in the quarries.

 The day suggested to the Rector, as he mentioned in his very appropriate address, that when the church is dedicated it should be called the Church of St Mary.